Back |

 three onion slabs frying in a pan

-“I really appreciate the support of Metropolitan Market.
-And it’s good to see how Metropolitan Market recognizes their farmers.
+Metropolitan Market has proudly partnered with Locati Farms for over a decade.
+Our sweet onions come exclusively from their family-owned operation because of the level of care that goes into every crop.
+Michael reflects on what this relationship means to him: “I really appreciate the support of Metropolitan Market—and it’s good to see how Metropolitan Market recognizes their farmers.
 The food that customers buy doesn’t just appear out of the air.
-There’s a family trying to put dinner on their family’s table who grew those onions for you.”
+There’s a family trying to put dinner on their table who grew those onions for you.”